You are not permitted to download, save or email this image. Visit image gallery to purchase the image.

 Pinch dried chilli flakes

-1 bunch (6 stalks) kale, stalks removed, and sliced
+1 bunch (6 stalks) kale, stalks removed, and sliced roughly

 2 litres stock or watersalt and freshly ground pepper